zeffii/Precursor/README.md

 #### How is this achieved?
-Mostly through a cascade of Regex matching, if the content of a line doesn't match a first pattern it moves on to the next candidate, till it either finds a known valid precursor or establishes that no valid precursor was found on the line.
-In this case the line can be rewritten from shorthand to longform
+Mostly through a cascade of Regex matching, if the content of a line doesn't match a first pattern it moves on to the next candidate, till a match is found.
+In this case the line can be rewritten from shorthand to longform.
+In the case of no matches, there are a few potential reasons:

+- the regex should be move up in the `prototyper.json` because likely some other regex is catching the content of the line.
+- the regex is not valid for the content of the line.

 #### How to extend?